ravingdragoon/item-icon-updater/README.md

 A Foundry VTT Module for updating missing icons on actor-owned items (inventory, features, spells, etc.).
 This is particularly useful in conjunction with the VTTA D&D Beyond Integration module for importing full characters.

+NOTE: This is a simple fork that accounts for default Plutonium items.

 Updates happen at the following triggers:
 * Page load or refresh: All items owned by all actors are checked.
 * Actor creation: All items owned by the new actor are checked.